haade-administrator/haade.fr/_posts/en/2021-09-25-zoneminder-home-assistant-and-machinelearning.md

 After launching the image, the installation is done quickly thanks to dlandon's work on the image.
 Previously with the old image of Zoneminder you had to wait 20 to 40 minutes, the ES and ML part took a lot of time. **Now Zoneminder and The ZMEventnotification package** install **in less than 5 minutes** .

-PS: If you want to use a [installation under docker-compose you will find the code here.](https://github.com/dlandon/zoneminder.machine.learning/blob/master/docker-compose.yaml){:target="_blank"}
+PS: If you want to use a [installation under docker-compose you will find the code here.](https://github.com/dlandon/zoneminder.machine.learning/blob/master/docker-compose.yaml){: target="_blank"}

 ## 1 - Preparation of Zoneminder for Home assistant and Machinelearning ML